akka/akka-samples/async-workers/README.md

     worker/target/dist/bin/start

-There is a simple ajax form in `web/index.html` that can be used to send requests to the master node via http post.
+You can then go to http://localhost:9090 to send a GET request to the master node and receive a greeting (or a timeout) in return.

+Or POST to http://localhost:9090 with an `input` parameter and you'll receive the input reversed.
+For example:

+    curl -d "input=test" http://localhost:9090